-On 14th May 1610, at 4pm, Ravaillac assassinated Henri IV, the king of France, rue de la Ferronerie in Paris.
-The historian Michel Cassan studied the urban archives in 240 towns in France.
-He found that the towns that were along the postal network setup by Sully received this important piece of information on the same day.
-By 21st May, all towns in France had been hit by the news (7 days later).
-On Wednesday 8th September, news of the king's death arrived in Mexico, via Spain, more than 3 months later.
+On 14 May 1610, at 16h, Ravaillac assassinated Henri IV, King of France, in the rue de la Ferronerie in Paris.
+The historian Michel Cassan studied the town archives of 240 French towns.
+He found that the towns along the postal network set up by Sully received this important piece of information on the same day.
+By 21 May, all the towns in France had received the news (7 days later).
+On Wednesday 8 September, the news of the King's death reached Mexico via Spain, more than 3 months later.

-Compare the speed of transmission of information in 1610 to the instantaneous coverage of Apollo 11 astronaut Neil Armstrong's first step onto the Moon on July 20, 1969.
-Billions of people on Earth saw that event all at the same time.
+Compare the speed of information transmission in 1610 with the instantaneous coverage of Apollo 11 astronaut Neil Armstrong's first step on the moon on 20 July 1969.
+Billions of people around the world saw the event at the same time.

-In the 21st century, most information takes less than 150 milliseconds to circulate around the Earth.
+In the 21st century, most information takes less than 150 milliseconds to travel around the world.

 "Apart from the different trajectories, there might also be significant differences in speed by which cultural information is transmitted.
 In small prehistoric populations of hunter–gatherers the mode of transmission was probably mainly vertical and one to-few, resulting in a relatively slow stream of information and a corresponding sluggish pace of evolution.
 In our modern world, however, the situation has dramatically changed.
 With the advent of writing, printing, the internet and the social media, the mode has changed from predominantly vertical and one-to-few to horizontal and one-to-many, resulting in an ever-increasing flow of information